Enter the 2026 NZCT New Zealand Canoe Sprint Championships today - bring the heat. |

-Graham is a dynamic and innovative leader with a proven track record of creating high performing teams with a strong culture.
-Prior to joining Canoe Racing New Zealand Graham spent eight years at Westpac NZ, where he worked across various leadership roles with the most recent being executing the delivery a large product strategy and technology transformation project.
-Alongside this, Graham has been Chair of Karapiro Rowing where he developed and implemented a new organisational strategy, contributed to a modernisation of the organisation, and delivered the North Island’s largest rowing events including the Maadi Cup.
+A dynamic and innovative leader, Graham has a proven track record of building high-performing teams and strong organisational cultures.
+Prior to CRNZ, he spent eight years at Westpac NZ in a variety of leadership roles, most recently delivering a large-scale product strategy and technology transformation project.
+In parallel, Graham served as Chair of Karapiro Rowing, where he developed and implemented a new organisational strategy, modernised operations, and oversaw the delivery of the North Island’s largest watersport events, including the Maadi Cup.

 Stacey has been with Canoe Racing since mid 2013, coming from a background in Financial accounting and management as well as owning various businesses.